Bjørn Arild Gram

 Bjørn Arild Gram (born 7 May 1972 in Steinkjer) is a Norwegian politician who has served as the first deputy leader of the Centre Party since 2025 and previously the minister of defence from 2022 to 2025.
 A member of the Centre Party, he also previously served as the minister of local government from 2021 to 2022.
+After the 2025 election, he was elected to the Storting after being a deputy member in previous periods (1993-1997, 2001-2009, 2013–2021).

 Gram started his as the leader of the Centre Youth and logos politics before his election as a deputy representative to the Storting from Nord-Trøndelag, and went on to serve in said position on two more occasions.
 He served as a state secretary in the Ministry of Finance from 2005 to 2007, when he became mayor of Steinkjer.
 He stepped down as mayor in 2020 when he was appointed chair of the Norwegian Association of Local and Regional Authorities, a position he held until his ministerial appointment in 2021.

 Education

 He studied at Nord-Trøndelag University College from 1991 to 1997 and took the siv.øk. degree at Bodø University College in 2000.
 He was employed in Telenor Mobil from 2000 to 2005.

 He also attended the recruit school in Steinkjer Municipality, and later became troop leader and was stationed along the Russian border.
 He was also a sergeant in the Norwegian Home Guard.